-- Male-to-male sexual contact (MSM) (68%)
+- Male-to-male sexual contact (MSM)

-- Heterosexual contact (22%)

-- Injecting drug users (IDUs) (7%)
+- Injecting drug users (IDUs)

+- MSM who inject drugs

-- Male-to-male sexual contact and IDU (4%)
+- Heterosexual contact

-- Perinatal transmission (1%) - Other (includes hemophilia, blood transfusion, and risk factor not reported or not identified) (1%)
+- Perinatal transmission

+- Other (includes hemophilia, blood transfusion, and risk factor not reported or not identified)

 The CDC has published guidelines for medical professionals to integrate HIV prevention into the regular medical care of those living with HIV.
-The three major components of the recommendation are: screening for HIV transmission risk behaviors and STIs; providing brief, behavioral risk-reduction interventions in the office setting and referring selected patients for additional prevention interventions and other related services; and facilitating notification and counseling for sex and needle-sharing partners of infected persons [26; 27].
+The three major components of the recommendation are: screening for HIV transmission risk behaviors and STIs; providing brief, behavioral risk-reduction interventions in the office setting and referring selected patients for additional prevention interventions and other related services; and facilitating notification and counseling for sex and needle-sharing partners of infected persons [25; 26].